 That brings me to the next “con” on my list: YouTube can't tell time.
 I scheduled the video to publish at 9:30 am but it published somewhere closer to 9:09 am – I guess being early is better than being late, but I still can't figure out how that happened.

-Keep these point in mind if you should decide to use the scheduling option and let me know if you encounter similar hiccups.
-Overall I think scheduling is worth a shot if you want to buffer your content as I mentioned earlier.
+Keep these points in mind if you should decide to use the scheduling option and let me know if you encounter similar hiccups.
+Overall I think scheduling is worth a shot if you want to buffer your content or if you promised your subscribers that you will release a new video on a specific day of the week, as I mentioned earlier.

 The Long Awaited YouTube Video Custom Thumbnail Image